runnerdave/bash-practice/readme.md

 * passwordless.sh
     allows you to upload your id_rsa.pub key to a server and sets the necessary permissions to not need to enter your password again

+* curlingCAS.sh and curlingCAS-ARC.sh
+	allows for a quick healthcheck of the CAS set of servers